enzymejs/enzyme/docs/api/ReactWrapper/type.md

 # `.type() => String|Function`

 Returns the type of the current node of this wrapper.
 If it's a composite component, this will be the component constructor.
-If it's native DOM node, it will be a string of the tag name.
+If it's a native DOM node, it will be a string of the tag name.

 Note: can only be called on a wrapper of a single node.